ubercorb77/ubercorb77.github.io/index.md

 Hello!
 I am very new to github so this site visually won't be the best.
 This isn't such a serious website, it's just a collection of my personal projects.

+I'll be updating this.
+If an item is listed here but there's no link, that probably means I'll be uploading the file soon.

 ## YouTube channel
 - [ubercorb77](https://youtube.com/c/ubercorb77panda/videos)
   - I upload fun and serious bowling videos here.
 Usually the serious videos are me explaining my opinions using some analysis.